Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Tee Box.
 If you want to shorten the hole by moving up a tee box then have a drink.
 For every tee box that you want to move forward take an extra one.

-You could play a variation of this where your first mulligan is free.
+You could try a variation of this where your first mulligan is free.
 Your second mulligan costs you one drink.
 Your third mulligan costs you two drinks and your fourth and subsequent mulligans cost you three drinks each.
 If you reach the point where you want four mulligans then it’s likely to have a pretty detrimental effect on your game.

 Always check with the club before playing that drinking is allowed.
 Never drink to the point where you are disturbing other players on the course.
 Don’t become so inebriated that you damage the course!